What is Pivotal Response Training (PRT)?

 If Pivotal Response Training is so Great, Why isn’t Everyone Using it?

 The answer may lie, in part, in the difference in learners these researchers are working with.
 In comparing some of the research, it appears that learners with more profound disabilities may learn better in more contrived or analog situations, although this is hard to confirm.
-Working with children with severe disabilities and behavior challenges in a more natural, less controlled environment can be difficult on the interventionist.
+Working with learners with severe disabilities and behavior challenges in a more natural, less controlled environment can be difficult on the interventionist.

 Another reason might be related to the ease of data collection and the desire to demonstrate experimental control.
 The more contrived the setting, the more control the researcher has over the variables that might influence skill acquisition and behavior.
 Although better data does not mean a better intervention, the field of ABA prides itself on ensuring the use of interventions that work.
 Without high quality data, it can be difficult to justify the use of an intervention.